Anthony Albanese: Family and background

-Albanese was born on 2 March 1963 at St Margaret's Hospital in the Sydney suburb of Darlinghurst.
+Anthony Norman Albanese was born on 2 March 1963 at St Margaret's Hospital in the Sydney suburb of Darlinghurst.
 He is the son of Carlo Albanese and Maryanne Ellery (1936–2002).
-His mother was Australian, while his Italian father was from Barletta, Apulia.
-His parents met in March 1962 on a voyage from Sydney to Southampton, England, on the Sitmar Line's TSS Fairsky, where his father worked as a steward, but did not continue their relationship afterwards, going their separate ways.
-Albanese's mother adopted Carlo's surname for herself and named Anthony after his cousin Anthony Howett, who had died in a car accident in Northern New South Wales four years earlier.
+His mother was Australian, while his father was from Barletta in Italy.
+They met in March 1962 on a passenger ship from Sydney to Southampton, England, where his father was working as a steward.
+After she fell pregnant, he told her he was engaged to a woman in Italy and could not marry her.
+His mother returned to Sydney in October 1962 and the two did not remain in contact.
+Albanese's mother adopted Carlo's surname, and named Anthony after his cousin Anthony Howett, who had died in a car accident four years earlier.

-Growing up, Albanese was told that his father had died in a car accident; he did not meet his father, who was in fact still alive, until 2009.
-He made contact with his father in 2009, visiting him a number of times in Italy, and also took his family there.
+Growing up, Albanese was told that his father had died in a car accident.
+He did not make contact with his father until 2009, visiting him a number of times in Italy.
+He subsequently discovered that he had two half-siblings.
+During the Australian parliamentary eligibility crisis of 2017, it was noted that although birth to an Italian father would ordinarily automatically confer Italian citizenship, Albanese's father was not recorded on his birth certificate and thus he met the parliamentary eligibility requirements of section 44 of the Constitution.
 His father died in 2014.
-He subsequently discovered that he had two half-siblings.
-During the Australian parliamentary eligibility crisis of 2017, it was noted that, although birth to an Italian father would ordinarily confer citizenship by descent, Albanese had no father recorded on his birth certificate and thus meets the parliamentary eligibility requirements of section 44 of the Constitution.